-Automatically.
-Following xSushi's example.
+They compound automatically, just like xSushi.
 The mechanics are the same.

 What % of the stability fees and liquidity fees go to $DUCK stakers, and is this inclusive of all liquidations back to the date when I staked?
 Can you answer that?
 Does that make sense?!

 Currently, qDUCK smart contract uses the protocol treasury to buy $DUCK tokens from the open market every set interval of time and adds them to the qDUCK pool, distributing profits to $DUCK stakers.
 It uses all the fees in the treasury, and will use 1/30th of that amount to buy ducks on the open market each day.

 Will the distribution of tokens be weighted to take into account time in the staking pool, or just a straight split based on your % of the total staking pool at the time of distribution?

 The latter.
 It reflects your share of the pool.